aphp/edsnlp/docs/tutorials/make-a-training-script.md

-# Deep-learning tutorial
+# Writing a training script

 In this tutorial, we'll see how we can write our own deep learning model training script with EDS-NLP.
 We will implement a script to train a named-entity recognition (NER) model.

-If you do not care about the details and just want to train a model, we suggest you to use the [training API](/tutorials/training) and move on to the next tutorial.
+If you do not care about the details and just want to train a model, we suggest that you use the [training API](/concepts/deep-learning) and move on to the [next tutorial](/tutorials/training-ner).

 !!! warning "Hardware requirements"